 One issue with dielectric cable is that it does not contain a tracer wire, which allows people digging to determine the location of underground cables by using a wire tracer.
 These tracer wires are commonly used with standard utility services, such as gas, water, and electricity.
 Thus, a buried dielectric cable is more likely to experience an accidental cut than a cable with an embedded tracer wire.
 You can run a tracer wire outside of the dielectric cable, but then you need to make sure it is grounded properly.

 While we are seeing service providers use more dielectric cable (example: all-dielectric, self-supporting cable [ADSS]), the vast majority of deployments use cable that contain metal and for good reasons.
 In Minnesota, over 90% of the deployments involve the use of aerial fiber cable – cable strung in the air along poles.
 Figure 3 shows the construction of a typical aerial fiber cable.
 This cable contains a heavy metal strength member that provides the cable sufficient tension resistance to survive hanging between poles.
 Pole deployments require very strong cables because the cables must not only bear their own weight, but the stresses added by accumulated ice and wind.

 Unfortunately, metal in the cable provides a path for lightning to travel.
 This metal is always grounded for safety, but even a grounded cable will develop some surge voltage on it when lightning strikes.

-We continue to work to reduce the likelihood a lightning damaging fiber optic systems.
+Be that as it may, we continue to work to reduce the likelihood of lightning damaging fiber optic systems.
 ADSS cable is a big step forward and will help, but the need for a tracer wire near the home still complicates the issue.
 I think putting fiber optic hardware indoors and feeding it with dielectric cable within the home and with grounded, metal-bearing cable outside the home is probably the long-term answer.